EOF-Hackspace/website-src/pages/6_sponsors.md

 </a>
 EOF would like to thank **BitFolk** for their generous support.

-Our forum is hosted on a VPS of theirs provided at no cost.
+The EOF forum is hosted on a VPS provided by **BitFolk** free of charge.

 Thank you so much!